|

 Banks and Exchange:

-Western Union has an office in McLeodganj, as do Thomas Cook, and there are various other bureaux de change in the area.
+There are several ATMs, in McLeodganj, Bhagsu and Dharamsala, most of which take international cards.
+Western Union has an office in McLeodganj, as does Thomas Cook, and there are several bureaux de change in the area.

 Internet and Telephone: Bhagsu, McLeodganj and Dharamsala each have many cybercafés and public phone shops, some of which also offer fax and photocopying services.